Ioannis-G/tha-ta-ftiaxei/README.md

 ## Closing Remarks

-This is a personal project, which I have uploaded to GitHub in case anyone finds it handy.
-As a result, it is natural to assume that I am maintaining it to the level that satisfies me.
-However, if you do want to report a bug or suggest a feature or fix, you can do so by opening an issue or pull request (subject to review).
-Thanks for visiting my project!
+This is a personal project that I've uploaded to GitHub in case anyone finds it useful.
+As such, I maintain it to a level that satisfies my needs.
+However, if you wish to report a bug, suggest a feature, or propose a fix, please feel free to do so by opening an issue or submitting a pull request (all of which are subject to review).
+Thank you for visiting my project!

 ## License